mitsuhiko/lucumr/2023/2/9/everybody-is-complex.rst

 I did not know I want to be a father until we decided to become parents.
 But the moment we made that decision, everything changed.
 Now that this is part of me it's part of my personality going forward.
-The act of being a parent does not make be a better or worse person, but it makes my life just be fundamentally different than before.
+The act of being a parent does not make me a better or worse person, but it makes my life just be fundamentally different than before.
 These significant changes to how we live our lives, are sudden and deep.
 We are not ballistic objects flying along a single trajectory representing our success and life